Burke Museum Ichthyology Collection

-Here’s a word you likely don’t know: Ichthyology.
-It means, essentially, the study of fish.
-And that’s exactly what goes on at Seattle’s Burke Museum, which maintains an incredibly biodiverse Ichthyology Collection of more than 11 million preserved fish specimens from all around the world.
+Ichthyology is, essentially, the study of fish.
+That’s exactly what goes on at Seattle’s Burke Museum, which maintains an incredible, biodiverse Ichthyology Collection of more than 11 million preserved fish specimens from all around the world.

 Situated on shelves almost like library books, stack upon stack, the sheer number of the museum’s extensive collection of individual fish specimens—like the Ceratias holboelli or the Mola mola—shocks you when you see it face to face.